matmatias/modec-tech-challenge/README.md

 # Modec Tech Challenge

 ## About:
 This is the MODEC's tech challenge implementation.
-The web application can be accessed [here](https://ambitious-ground-01c27ff10.4.azurestaticapps.net/).

 This project is composed of two parts: Database and Webapp.